 The focus of academic cooperation between the departments of sociology at the University of Hyderabad and the University of Johannesburg is on joint and Comparative Research, Faculty and Student exchange and joint seminars or conferences.

 Project leader: Prof Tina Uys

 When actors in the developing world mobilise in order to overcome social exclusion, networks are often an unintended consequence.
 Social exclusion operates by means of persons prohibited from earning a decent livelihood, accessing services, accruing the benefits of formal and informal citizenship, often on the basis of their group identity.
 These exclusionary forces are accompanied by a loss of dignity.
 In identifying these factors, or dimensions of social exclusion, persons living in the global South often mobilise in order to attain greater inclusion.
 In so doing, organic networks are formed.
 These networks are fairly unique in that they constitute a form of grass-roots social capital that cannot be seen as a mechanism of ruling class power groups.
 Power operates along, across and within these networks at more localised levels.
-It is the nature, and content, of both power flows and networks that needs further exploration in seeking to understand ways of combating social exclusion.
-This ushers in a much needed return to Bourdieu's understanding of 'social capital' networks, while augmenting it with a more nuanced understanding of the excluded as agents.
-While social exclusion may be seen to be a universally acute challenge in the global South, this operate in tandem with localised exclusion dynamics and inclusion driven networks.
+It is the nature, and content, of both power, flows and networks that needs further exploration in seeking to understand ways of combating social exclusion.
+This usher in a much-needed return to Bourdieu's understanding of 'social capital' networks, while augmenting it with a more nuanced understanding of the excluded as agents.
+While social exclusion may be seen to be a universally acute challenge in the global South, this operates in tandem with localised exclusion dynamics and inclusion driven networks.
 A number of empirical projects are being conducted under the umbrella of these central issues.
 The fifteen co-workers on this project include faculty members of three South African and two Indian universities.
 A senior collaborator is Prof Sujata Patel from the University of Pune, India.